yue/wey/README.md

 important to ensure everything event subscription is detached when unloading a view.

-## Resources usage

-Resouces used by Wey are based on following things:

-* The Node.js runtime.
-* Native windows and widgets.
-* HTML view used for rendering messages.
-* JavaScript code for communicating with Slack.
-* Cached Users and messages information in teams.

-Normally for multiple teams with heavy traffics, Wey should not have any significant CPU usage, and RAM ussage is usually under 100MB.
-However if you have a team with more than 10k users in it, the memory usage may increase a lot.

 ## Contributions

 Please limit the size of pull requests under 300 lines, otherwise it would be